 The Charge HR and Surge monitor your heart rate, and without having to lash sensors to your chest like some HR trackers demand.
 It's all done on the wrist.
 They use Fitbit's PurePulse heart rate technology that gives continuous, automatic, wrist-based heart rate, plus simplified heart-rate zones.

 The Charge, Charge HR and Surge will all show Caller ID when linked to a smartphone.
 The Surge will also display text notifications on its display, and allow you to control your music from the touchscreen display.
 We found call notifications super useful.You can rely on the wriststrap buzz more than your phone's vibration, and even see who's calling right their on your wrist, which is more polite than and easier than pulling our your phone when chatting to someone else.

 The top two Fitbit wristbands feature multi-sport exercise tracking to easily record workouts and see real-time exercise stats and summaries.
 Fitbit's website is a bit vague on the Charge HR's multi-sports tracking, and we are awaiting clarification on this.
-You may also be interested in the Fitbit Aria, digital scales that wirelessly sync with your account and measure your weight, body fat percentage and BMI.
+If losing weight is one of your aims then you should consider the Fitbit Aria, digital scales that wirelessly sync with your account and measure your weight, body fat percentage and BMI.

 The charts below shows all Fitbit features by device model, plus prices.
 Click on the image to expand on desktop.